top of page

 2. Estimated future EPS growth rate.

 Once you have the numbers, it is a fairly simple exercise.
-To calculate the future stock price with a 50% margin of safety, you need to multiply the estimated future EPS growth rate by the estimated future PE.
+To calculate the future stock price with a 50% margin of safety, you need to multiply the estimated future EPS growth rate by the estimated future P/E ratio.
 Then, divide the result by 4 (equivalent to a 15% growth rate over the next 10 years).
 Finally, divide the outcome by 2.

-Net Income - Maintenance Capital Expenditures + Income tax / Outstanding shares x 10 = xx
+Net Income - Maintenance Capital Expenditures + Income Tax / Outstanding Shares x 10 = xx

 The third method of calculating a price is known as payback time.
 The term "payback period" refers to the number of years it takes to recoup your investment.
 It shouldn't take more than 8 years to recover it through the compounded growth rate.
 In order to do so, you need the free cash flow from the company.
 Once you have obtained that, it is quite simple.
 To calculate the desired price, you need to multiply each year's free cash flow by 100% plus the growth rate.
 After performing this calculation for 8 years, divide the result by the outstanding shares.